 How to Make Almond Buttercream Frosting

-3. Alternate adding the powdered sugar and heavy whipping cream until the frosting is well combined.
+2. Alternate adding the powdered sugar and heavy whipping cream until the frosting is well combined.
 Make sure you are scraping down the bowl frequently.
+Assess the consistency, texture, and color in the next two sections).

-If the Almond Frosting is too thin, add more powdered sugar (2 tablespoons at a time).
+Consistency: If it’s too thin, add more powdered sugar (2 tablespoons at a time).
 If it’s too thick, add more heavy whipping cream (1 tablespoon at a time).

 Storing Information

-Almond Buttercream Frosting should be kept in an airtight glass container, piping bag, or even a reusable bag.
-I recommend storing in the refrigerator or freezer.
-Freezing is a great option for reducing waste and using later.
+Your Almond Buttercream Frosting should be kept in an airtight glass container, piping bag, or even a reusable bag.
+In the refrigerator it’s best within 5 to 7 days and in the freezer within 3 months.

-That is the question of the year.
-It can be difficult to figure out how much Almond Frosting you will need because it isn’t an exact science.
+That is the question of the year!
+I get it, it’s difficult figuring out how much Almond Buttercream Frosting you will need because it isn’t an exact science.
 Here is my “rule of thumb” that I like to follow.

 - 1 layer cake: half batch